elysiajs/documentation/docs/patterns/group.md

     .listen(3000)
 ```

-You may find more information about groupped guard in [scope](/essential/scope.html).
+You may find more information about grouped guard in [scope](/essential/scope.html).

 ## Prefix